melissa-perez/Shelfspace/README.md

 ## API connection

-There are no environment variables required to set-up for Open Library.
-Just search using the input bar.
+There are no environment variables required for Open Library access.
+Just search book titles using the input bar.

 ## Credentials